mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 For example, consider a VPC with the IP range 10.0.0.0/22.
 The VPC includes 1,024 total IP addresses.
 This is divided into four equal-sized subnets, each with a /24 IP range with 256 IP addresses.
 Out of each of those IP ranges, there are only 251 IP addresses that can be used because AWS reserves five.
 ![alt text](fC4DaI4uRuCRtkolNtRUSA_2ceb6c8eeddf4ffba7175739502a34f1_image.png)

+Since AWS reserves these five IP addresses, it can impact how you design your network.
+A common starting place for those who are new to the cloud is to create a VPC with a IP range of /16 and create subnets with a IP range of /24.
+This provides a large amount of IP addresses to work with at both the VPC and subnet level.

+### Gateways

+1. Internet Gateway

+   To enable internet connectivity for your VPC, you need to create an internet gateway.
+Think of this gateway as similar to a modem.
+Just as a modem connects your computer to the internet, the internet gateway connects your VPC to the internet.
+Unlike your modem at home, which sometimes goes down or offline, an internet gateway is highly available and scalable.
+After you create an internet gateway, you then need to attach it to your VPC.

+2. Virtual Private Gateway

+   A virtual private gateway allows you to connect your AWS VPC to another private network.
+Once you create and attach a VGW to a VPC, the gateway acts as anchor on the AWS side of the connection.
+On the other side of the connection, you’ll need to connect a customer gateway to the other private network.
+A customer gateway device is a physical device or software application on your side of the connection.
+Once you have both gateways, you can then establish an encrypted VPN connection between the two sides.